-Our Position on Sustainability
+Our Position on Resilience

-As a malting operation and small business, we at Epiphany have a growing concern for the brewing industry's impact on the climate.
+- As a malting operation and small business, we at Epiphany have a growing concern for the brewing industry's impact on the climate.
 But at the same time, we feel very limited in our ability to lower our carbon footprint and make swift change.
-While large-scale operations like Sierra Nevada and Rahr Malting have the time, resources and opportunity to move their businesses towards a zero-impact operation, that same level of commitment feels very far away for us and other small craft maltsters and brewers.
-As a small business with only four full-time employees, we have neither the time nor resources to dedicate to sustainability at the level we would like.

-However, we are implementing goals for reductions in waste and carbon emissions, and are assessing ways that we can further reduce water and electricity use, which are already below industry averages.
-These will be realistic expectations for a business of our size, and we are seeking advice from others who may be able to help us meet our goals.

-Because we need to balance business operations with a commitment to sustainability, we are turning towards climate advocacy efforts as a way forward.
+While large-scale operations like Sierra Nevada and Rahr Malting have the time, resources and opportunity to move their businesses towards a zero-impact operation, that same level of commitment is not achievable through technological solutions, hence, investing into our process.
+This is the same challenge for most of our customers and piers.
+As a small business with only three full-time employees, we have neither the time nor resources to dedicate to sustainability at the level we would like. - However, we are implementing goals for reductions in waste and carbon emissions, and are assessing ways that we can further reduce water and electricity use, which are already below industry averages.
+These will be realistic expectations for a business of our size, and we are seeking advice from others who may be able to help us meet our goals. - Because we need to balance business operations with a commitment to sustainability, we are turning towards climate advocacy efforts as a way forward.
 However, this means that Epiphany is getting wrapped up in a very personal and political conversation.
 This may well turn uncomfortable at times as it is not always about a tangible solution like solar panels but one of collective action.
 Part of our mission is to get breweries on board and join us in advocating for climate neutrality.
-By opening up the conversation for our own business, we hope that we can help others do the same.

-As people who love beer and are involved in its creation, we need to think about our behavior on a global perspective.
+By opening up the conversation for our own business, we hope that we can help others do the same. - As people who love beer and are involved in its creation, we need to think about our behavior on a global perspective.
 As people who have the money and resources to enjoy craft beer, we are benefiting from our shared global ecological destruction and economic exploitation of many members of our society.
 This inherently means that our actions come at the expense of future generations.
 It's time that we change that.